Fallacies about Rotorua is a somewhat tongue-in-cheek look at some of the common gripes that visitors have.

 Probably that one huh? (see above re discounts)

 I have to say, I haven't had a bad experience here yet and the businesses offered value for money.
-When I've paid a visit to various attractions, I haven't mentioned having this website or that I will be writing about my experiences.
-I feel a bit mean about that actually.
+When I've paid a visit to various attractions, I haven't mentioned having this website or that I will be writing about my experience.
+I feel a bit mean about that actually, like I'm sneaking around.
 On the whole I've found the operators professional, extremely helpful and passionate about what they do.
-I do go though, with the express intention of having myself a great time and to learn lots.
+I do go though, with the express intention of having myself a good time and to learn lots.
 Maybe that helps.

 Can you add anything further to this Fallacies About Rotorua section?
 Then let's see if we can dispel them huh?